How a brain tumour diagnosis can affect communication in your relationship

 One way to help you communicate better is to set aside ten minutes to talk when you know you won’t be interrupted.
 Take turns to talk about how you feel for five minutes.

 You don’t need to go through this alone though.
-Relate offer a wide range of content to help people experiencing relationship difficulties and we’ve teamed up with them to provide our Relationship Support Service for couples and individuals whose relationship has been affected by a brain tumour.
+Relate offer a wide range of content to help people experiencing relationship difficulties.

 We know that, sadly, some people in our community have seen changes in their loved ones that have led to them being violent or aggressive, although this is rare.